Extracurricular Enrichment Activities

 Description: The Spectrum of Physician Advocacy (SPA-1) is a 10-session (non-graded) class that introduces students from different allied health professions to how healthcare providers can advocate for individual patients and contribute to conversations about social and health policy.
 Students will deepen their knowledge of the interplay between social factors and health and explore how to work as a healthcare provider to uncouple disadvantage from adverse health outcomes.
 Each session is student-taught with faculty approval and will have a different speaker who does advocacy work related to the particular topic.
 We also hope that students will connect with a community of their peers who are interested in health inequities and advocacy.
-Classes will be held on Wednesdays 4:30 – 6:30 pm, January 18 – April 6, 2017, Room L-203.
-In order to take this class, we ask students to miss no more than one session.
+This semester’s class will begin on January 9, 2018 and will be on Tuesday evenings.

 The following topics will be covered: